nbehrnd/bader_article/readme.md

 same document as the source, Pandoc flavored markdown appears more suitable for the workflows ahead.

-At present, linting is incomplete.
-Updates of the pdf created by one of the pdfengines used (pdfLaTeX, groff; rst2pdf after an intermediate conversion to restructured text [rst]) will be provided incrementally.
+In terms of the content, the workflow via pdfLaTeX is considered complete (Wednesday, 2024-08-21).
+Updates using the other two paths (groff, and rst2pdf after an intermediate conversion into restructured text [rst]) may be provided incrementally.
-So far, the one via pdfLaTeX is the most advanced version.